ROCm/MIOpen/doc/src/find_and_immediate.md

 ## Immediate Mode Fall Back

 The immediate mode is underpinned by the [Find-Db](https://rocmsoftwareplatform.github.io/MIOpen/doc/html/finddb.html), however it may not contain every configuration of interest.
-If Find-Db encounters a database miss it has two fallback paths it can take.
-However, if the user requires the best possible performance they should run the Find stage at least once.
+Immediate mode's behavior when encountering a database miss is to fallback to a GEMM algorithm.
+The GEMM algorithm will handle most cases, however, if the user requires performance they should run the Find stage at least once.
+Fallback's `miopenConvolution*GetSolution` returns only one `miopenConvSolution_t` structure and its `time` member contains negative value.
+Future releases will implement a more robust heuristic based fallback, which is expected to provide better (but still non-optimal) performance.

-### AI Based Heuristic Fall back

-Immediate mode's behavior on a database miss if MIOPEN_ENABLE_AI_HEUR is set to ON, which it is by default, is to use an AI based heurisitic to pick the optimal solution.
-(MIOPEN_ENABLE_AI_HEUR is a CMake variable that can be set to ON or OFF)
-First the applicability of the AI based heuristic for the given configuration is checked.
-If the AI based heuristic is applicable it will feed various parameters of the configuration into an Artifical Neural Network tuned to predict the optimal solution for the given convolution configuration with
-90.93% accuracy.

-### Weighted Throughput Index Based Fall Back

-Immediate mode's default behavior when encountering a database miss and when the AI based heuristic is not applicable is to estimate which solution would be optimal based upon parameters of the convolution configuration.